matrivero/ostero/README.md

 f2py -c -m external external.f90
 ```

-Once you have check the external library was generated (external.so), you are ready to execute the example cases.
+Once you have checked the external library was generated (external.so), you are ready to execute the example cases.
 First change the directory to the example folder i.e.:

 ```
 #!bash